Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 This section describes the cutting-edge features introduced by Jac that enhance and refine traditional programming concepts.
 This section is designed to offer you an in-depth exploration of these novel features, their syntactical implementation, and the added benefits they bring to the coding experience.
 By leveraging these features, you can develop efficient, robust, and maintainable software solutions.
 Here we give Python wings!

-In this Purple Pill spec, a range of innovative features including the Pipe Forward Operator, Null Safe Operators, the Elvis Operator, Spawners, Freestyle Spawn and Filter Contexts, Enhanced Walrus Operations, and advancements in Dict and Duck Typing.
+In this Purple Pill spec, a range of innovative features including the Pipe Forward Operator, Null Safe Operators, the Elvis Operator, Freestyle Abilities, Freestyle Spawn and Filter Contexts, Enhanced Walrus Operations, and advancements in Dict and Duck Typing.
 Each feature is designed to build upon traditional programming paradigms, integrating seamlessly with the existing Jac language structure, while offering improved readability, functionality, brevity and performance.
 Let's delve into these features one by one.

 ### Null Safe Operators